Ygallo/book-club/README.md

 The site is now live and operational.

-## Forking this repository
+## Cloning this repository
 - Locate the repository at this link [Page Turner Book Club](https://github.com/Ygallo/book-club).
-- At the top of the repository, on the right side of the page, select "Fork" from the buttons available.
+- Above the list of files, click on the green button with the word: Code.
-- A copy of the repository is now created.
+- Copy the URL for the repository using HTTPS.
+- Open the Terminal
+- Change the current working directory to the location where you want the cloned directory.
+- Type **git clone**, and then paste the URL copied earlier.
+- Press **Enter** to create your local clone.

 ## Languages